 Beyond the obvious answer that sometimes we just want to drink a cold beverage, there are additional reasons that cold brew is the preferred choice for many.

-Cold brew coffee has less acidity than hot coffee with estimates coming in around 60+ percent less acidic.
+Cold brew coffee has less acidity than hot coffee with estimated 60+ percent less acidity.

 This decrease in acidity also means a decrease in bitterness and a smoother textured beverage.